If you want to visit Bath this year, here’s a weekend in Bath itinerary!

 I actually spent a year living in Bath as a young professional – I had a job in an office in Frome, and it was a much shorter commute from Bath than Bristol, where I had lived for four years previously (now I have actually moved back to Bristol!).

-As I’m sure you can imagine, living in the city is very different to just spending 2 days in Bath – full blog post on that coming soon!
+As I’m sure you can imagine, living in the city is very different from just spending 2 days in Bath – full blog post on that coming soon!
 However, I managed to see Bath pretty well during that year.
 It’s a small city, and you only need one weekend in Bath to see the highlights.

 So, drawing on my semi-local knowledge, I’ve compiled this 2 days in Bath itinerary for your trip to the city.